danielsaidi/website_danielsaidi/_posts/2009/2009-08-27-easily-paginate-collections-in-c-sharp.md

 ```

 By adding them to an extension class within a certain namespace, all `IQueryable`
-and `IEnumerable` objects automatically receives this functionality.
+and `IEnumerable` instances will automatically receives this functionality:

-You will then be able to write (for instance):

 ```csharp
 List<string> strings = new List<string> { "a","b","c","d","e","f" };
 strings.Paginate(2, 2);
 ```

-And get a list that contains “c” and “d”.
+This will return a list that contains “c” and “d”.